boyhagemann/Crud/README.md

 Here are some examples of how you can benifit more of the Crud package in your application.

 - [Notify the user to add some form elements] (https://gist.github.com/boyhagemann/6822421)
+- [How to add a layout to your package] (https://gist.github.com/boyhagemann/6822567)